-\paratitle{The level of confidence and reliance on supporting documents of LLMs is determined by the relevance between the question and the supporting documents. } Based on the sampling strategies of supporting documents, the relevance between different documents and questions can be ranked as follows, ranging from high to low: \textit{golden documents > retrieved documents > highly-related incorrect documents > weakly-related incorrect documents > random incorrect documents.} In Table~\ref{tab:qualities}, we observe a clear inverse relationship between relevance and the confidence of LLMs (\ie the probability of giving up to answer and assessing their answers as correct).
-In addition, using random incorrect documents that are unrelated to the question as supporting documents outperforms using incorrect documents with higher relevance (\ie highly-related/weakly-related incorrect documents).
-This observation further shows that LLMs pay more attention to relevant documents when generating responses.
+\paratitle{The level of confidence and reliance on supporting documents of LLMs is determined by the relevance between the question and the supporting documents. } In Table~\ref{tab:qualities}, we observe a clear inverse relationship between relevance and the confidence of LLMs (\ie the probability of giving up to answer and assessing their answers as correct).
+Furthermore, using random incorrect documents as supporting documents outperforms using incorrect documents with higher relevance (\ie high-related/weak-related incorrect documents).
+This observation further demonstrates that LLMs pay more attention to relevant documents.